10 Best Herbal Syrups For Bone Health

 silybum marianum syrup

-Silybum marianum, commonly known as milk thistle, is a herbal remedy that has been traditionally used for its liver-protecting properties.
+Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used for its potential health benefits, including support for bone health.

 3. Yellow milkvetch (Astragalus membranaceus)